cloud-gov/cg-site/content/docs/apps/custom-domains.md

 ### Comparison of default domains and custom domains

-Here's an example of the difference between a default *.app.cloud.gov domain and a custom agency domain.
-In this example, a staging application is using a default domain, and the production version of the same application is using a custom domain.
+Here's an example of the difference between a default *.app.cloud.gov domain and a custom domain.
+In this example, a staging application is using a default domain, and the production version of the application is using a custom domain.

 {{< diagrams id-prefix="Figure-1.-Domain-comparison" >}}
 graph TD